zackmdavis/Category_War/algorithms_of_deception.md

     return {x: (a_i - 1)/d for x, a_i in a.items()}
 ```

-(If you noticed any similarity between the last two lines and the expression for [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), that's _probably_ just a coincidence?)
+(If you noticed any similarity between the last two lines and the expression for [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), that's _probably_ just a coincidence?)[^wrong]

+[^wrong]: And, um, this is actually wrong.

 Let's consider multiple possibilities for the form that Reporter could take.
 A particularly simple implementation of Reporter (call it `reporter_0`) might look like this: